cerebrl/cerebrl/README.md

 **Hi there 👋, I'm Justin.
-I'm a principle Web engineer, technical lead and educator.**
+I'm a Principal Web Engineer, Technical Lead and educator.**

 ## Summary